parris/threadly/README.md

 });
 ```

-5. **Check for conflicts**: Ensure no other transformers are conflicting with Threadly.
+7. **Check for conflicts**: Ensure no other transformers are conflicting with Threadly.

 ### Common Error Messages

 - **"Cannot find module '@deca-inc/threadly/transformer-plugin'"**: Make sure Threadly is installed and the path is correct.
 - **"Transformer plugin must export a default function"**: This should be resolved with the latest version that includes the default export.
 - **"No workers generated"**: Check that your functions have the correct `@threadly` annotations.
+- **"Transformers are not supported"**: Make sure you have `ts-patch` installed and it has patched TypeScript properly.

 ## Development